-During my adulthood, I’ve been privileged to have a ton of memorable weather experiences, but the scariest has to be the 2013 El Reno tornado.
-I was leading the COD storm chase tour and we had an amazing trip, with lots of tornadoes that week.
+During my adulthood, I’ve been privileged to have many memorable weather experiences, but the scariest must be the 2013 El Reno tornado.
+I was leading the COD storm chase tour and we had an amazing trip with lots of tornadoes that week.
 Even though I played El Reno conservatively from a chasing standpoint, I still found myself in a scenario that still ushers in a rush of fear and despair when I think about it.
 Otherwise, events that stand out in my mind are the 2010 Campo, CO tornado, 2010 Yates City-Elmwood, IL tornado, 2013 Bennington, KS tornado, 2015 Rochelle-Fairdale tornado, and 2017 Washburn, IL tornado.

 2015 Rochelle-Fairdale tornado